Information for patients

 Following your arrival, your Midwife will obtain a brief history and discuss your options for care.

 When you feel ready, your Midwife will discuss the next part of the process.
-This is done using Misoprostol tablets which may be taken orally or by placing the tablet high up in the vagina near the cervix.
+This is done using misoprostol tablets which may be taken orally or by placing the tablet high up in the vagina near the cervix.
 The Midwife will discuss the two options for administration with you.

-The action of the Misoprostol is to soften the cervix in preparation for labour.
+The action of the misoprostol is to soften the cervix in preparation for labour.

 Your Midwife will also talk to you about the birth of your baby and your wishes following the birth.
 You do not have to make any immediate decisions.
 Your Midwife and the Doctors will allow you as much time as you feel you need.